Max Stuart: The crime

 On Saturday 20 December 1958, Mary Olive Hattam, a nine-year-old girl, disappeared near the South Australian town of Ceduna (pop: 1,200), 768 km from Adelaide.
 Hattam had been playing on the beach between Ceduna and Thevenard with her brother Peter and their friend Peter Jacobsen.
 The two boys had left at 2:30 pm to collect a tub to use as a boat but had been distracted and failed to return.
 At 3:45 pm Jacobsen's father, who had been fishing, pulled his boat up at the beach where Hattam had been playing but there was no sign of her.
 Hattam's father went to the beach at 4 pm to collect her and then called on some neighbours to help search without success.
-As evening fell, Roger Cardwell, who ran the local deli and was married to Mary's cousin, alerted the local police and Ceduna citizens, who were watching Dial M for Murder in the local Memorial Hall.
-A search commenced and Hattam's body was found in a small cave at 12.30 am.
+As evening fell, Roger Cardwell, who ran the local deli and was married to Mary's cousin, (Note: Roger Cardwell was later to become a newsreader for NWS9, and went on to win the Logie Award in 1978 and 1981 for most popular television personality in South Australia.) alerted the local police and Ceduna citizens, who were watching Dial M for Murder in the local Memorial Hall.
+The film was stopped mid reel, a search commenced and Hattam's body was found in a small cave at 12.30 am.
 According to the attending doctor she had been raped, mutilated and murdered between 2.30 pm and 8 pm.
 At 10:30 am, the local police brought in a "black tracker" Sonny Jim, who followed tracks from Hattam's body to a nearby rockpool then back to the body, suggesting the murderer had washed off Mary's blood.
 He then followed tracks 3 km to where a travelling funfair, "Fun Land Carnival", had been on the previous day.
 The following day police brought to the site another black tracker, Harry Scott, who came to the same conclusions as Sonny Jim.
 Both trackers claimed that the footprints had been made by a member of a Northern Australian tribe who had spent some time living with white people.

-The local Aboriginal community lived at the Lutheran mission at Koonibba which was 40 km from Ceduna.
-As there was little work near Koonibba many families had moved to a block of land near Thevenard, where around 200 people lived in bark huts.
+The local Aboriginal community lived at the Lutheran mission at Koonibba, around 40 km from Ceduna.
+As there was little work near Koonibba, many families had moved to a block of land near Thevenard, where around 200 people lived in bark huts.
 Many had visited the funfair and were questioned by police.
 Several suspects were brought to the beach but were discounted from being responsible for the footprints by the trackers.